 The Best Careers for Neurotic People

 Neurotic personality types boast a unique set of strengths.
-These strengths can be incredibly useful talents for various career choices when harnessed effectively.
+When harnessed effectively, these strengths can be incredibly useful talents for various career choices.

 Heightened stress and anxiety don’t always spell disaster.
 People with high scores on the neuroticism spectrum might harness these emotions as tools to navigate challenges and boost their job performance.

-So, without ado, let’s talk about each incredible career path!
+So, without further ado, let’s talk about each incredible career path!

 1. Writer